 Ginseng is harmless and safe

 Ginseng does not have a toxic dose.
 It can be consumed as if it were a normal food.
 It can also be used as a vegetable soup.
 Even in doses of tens of grams, ginseng is harmless ( Coon2002pgs , Kitts2000esg , Seely2008sep ).
 The purified panaxosides have a toxic dose but are extremely high ( Kaku1975css ).

-Until recently, anyone claimed that ginseng is completely ineffective, that it is basically placebo.
+Until recently, anyone claimed that ginseng is completely ineffective, that basically is a placebo.
 Today, when its effectiveness is scientifically indisputable, it would be a mistake to let go of lists of fictional interactions and side effects.
 Compared to Paracelsus , ginseng is extremely safe .